Jason2B3/DEV_NOTES/React Next/A2_NEXT.md

 > <img src="https://dz2cdn1.dzone.com/storage/temp/12844895-1576565677882.png" alt="Client-Side v/s Server-Side Rendering: What to Choose When? - DZone Web Dev" style="zoom: 50%;" />
 >
-> It's the browser's job to render the HTML once it recieves an emty file from the server
+> It's the browser's job to render the HTML once it recieves an empty file from the server
 > This is why the method's referred to as Client-side rendering

 #### Client-side Pros and Cons